How to Fit Sports Insoles Inside Your Kids’ Cleats – Step-By-Step Guide

 I understand it can seem convenient to grab a pair of off-the-shelf cleats and insoles for your child, but I encourage you to consider professional fitting as a crucial step.
 Expert shoe fitters bring a wealth of knowledge and can make a huge difference in your child’s comfort and performance on the field.

 I am happy to assess your child’s foot shape, arch type, gait, and specific sporting requirements.
 My recommendations will not just focus on the immediate fit but also on providing room for growth, especially important for children whose feet are still developing.
-I created a shoe fitting resource that will help you figure out exactly what shoe size you should order online.
-Many families from all over the world have been taking advantage of this free resource.
+I created a virtual shoe fitting service that will help you retrieve your child’s shoe size from home.
+In that resource you will find out whether your child has narrow, medium, wide, or extra wide feet.
+I also be able to determine whether your child has a high instep or not.